hellonicoler/hellonicoler.github.io-MATCportfolio/about/index.md

 ## About

 This is an about page where your can talk about your professional experience and academic interests.
 This page is written in Markdown, a markup language that's intentionally easy to read and write.
-For a quick rundown, check out [Adam Pritchard's cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+For a quick rundown, check out [GitHub's guide](https://guides.github.com/features/mastering-markdown/).

 You can also add a call to action by creating a button below: